MicrosoftDocs/microsoft-salescopilot-docs/articles/eap-faq.md

 ## How do I start adopting the new licenses?

 To get started with Copilot for Sales, visit the [adoption website](https://aka.ms/C4SAdoption).
 You'll find role-specific resources and guidance on how to set up, configure, and use Copilot for Sales.
-You can also join our community calls for additional support.
+You can also join our community calls for more support.
 For further assistance, reach out to your account team to receive the invitation to the community calls.

 ## Do these licenses need to be assigned to the same users as Copilot for Microsoft 365?